brandonbabb/helium/README.md

 ```

 ### Performance Advice
 HE.onResize and HE.onScroll should be treated like loops, everything you trigger should be as lean as possible to keep your frame rates high.
-To reduce lag use the HE.win and HE.scroll variables to trigger animations instead of using them to animate frame by frame (example of bad practice: 'style', 'margin-top:' + HE.scroll.y + 'px').
-Reduce lag further by using variables to determine if your code blocks need to fire on every iteration.
+To reduce lag use the HE.win and HE.scroll variables to trigger animations instead of using them to animate frame by frame, unless you're creating parallax effects.  (frame-by-frame example: 'style', 'margin-top: -' + HE.scroll.y + 'px').
+Reduce lag further by using variables to determine if your code blocks need to fire on every iteration (ie. often once you've scrolled past a certain point the element you're targeting is out of view so don't alter that element needlessly.)

 ## Requirements
 While not properly tested, Helium should support IE9 and above.
-IE8+ can probably be supported via pollyfill code for requestAnimationFrame and addEventListener.
+IE8+ can probably be supported via polyfill code for [requestAnimationFrame](https://gist.github.com/paulirish/1579671) and [addEventListener](https://gist.github.com/eirikbacker/2864711).